 Giving birth is a very personal experience, and every woman has a unique vision for her journey – with her own preferences and needs.
-At University Hospitals, expectant mothers can choose from seven hospitals with childbirth services to find the one that supports her birthing preferences and needs, while having confidence in the skilled team of clinicians and staff who are there to support them.
+At University Hospitals, expectant mothers can choose from six hospitals with childbirth services to find the one that supports her birthing preferences and needs, while having confidence in the skilled team of clinicians and staff who are there to support them.

 Unmedicated, Natural Childbirth